 Study the chromosomes silhouettes from the photomicrograph or chart and draw different types of human chromosomes.
 Make a clear-labeled drawing to illustrate the chief features of the chromosomes.

 Assignment 2.
 Mitosis in the plant cells.

-Examine the cell of the growing point of a root on a slide under the high power magnification.
+Examine the cell of the growing point of a root on a slide under the high power magnification or using the diagram.
 Look for cell in process of division and make out as many stage of mitosis as you can.
 Draw each stage and label its main components.

 - 1. Lazarev K.L.
 "Medical biology" Simferopol, 2003. - 2.
-Lecture's notes. - 3.
+Lecture notes. - 3.
 T.V.
 Bihunyak "Medical Biology".
 Ternopil, 2010.

-Topic 7.
-Reproduction is the main characteristic of living things.
-Meiosis Key concepts:
+Topic 6.
+Reproduction as a property of living things.
+Meiosis.
+Gametogenesis

 - 1. What is a reproduction?
-Its main types?

-- 2. What are the main events of the meiosis?

-- 3. Significance of meiosis.
+Its main types? - 2.
+What are the main events of the meiosis? - 3.
+Significance of meiosis. - 4.
+What is gametogenesis, spermatogenesis, ovogenesis? - 5.
+The structure of sex cells, their difference. - 6.
+What is fertilization?
+Main steps and significance.

 Reproduction is one of the most important properties of living things to reproduce their kinds.
 For every organism, there comes a time when its powers of metabolism, growth and responsiveness are insufficient to maintain its complex organization against other forces: attack by predators, parasites, starvation etc. This results ultimately in the death of the organism.
 However the species survives for periods far greater than the life time of any individuals in it.

 This is accomplished with the production of new individuals by the olds before they die.
 Two types of reproduction are known in living things:

+asexual reproduction and

-\square as exual reproduction and \square sexual reproduction.
+- sexual reproduction.